sanjayss34/geth-random-order/README.md

 ## Random ordering implementation
-`master` has our attempt at implementing random ordering on both the miner and the client node sides, `only-random-client` has our implementation of random ordering on only the client side, and `baseline2` has the baseline implementation of the protocol without modifications (other than for writing output files that we use in our timing experiment).
+`master` has our implemention of random ordering on both the miner and the client node sides. `baseline2` has the baseline implementation of the protocol without modifications (other than for writing output files that we use in our timing experiment and some logging).
 ### Setup instructions
 1. Install golang (https://go.dev/doc/install).
 2. Follow instructions below to build the source (i.e. `make geth`).